SyedMustafaKamalNizami/AI-ML-Internship-Tasks/README.md

 5) Trained a linear regression model and evaluated it using MAE, RMSE, and R².

-6) Achieved good model performance and visualized actual vs. predicted prices, confirming the model's ability to learn meaningful patterns.
+6) visualized actual vs. predicted prices.